ninjafail/security_minictf/idea_read_me_first.txt

-You can try it out yourself in the mockup implementation.
-If you want the solution take a look into the exploit or continue reading in idea2.txt
+Read public/description.md and try our challenge yourself using the mockup binary (not the mockup.c file).
+If you want the solution, take a look into the exploit or continue reading in idea_read_me_second.txt